 What Is A Connecticut DCF Safety Plan?

-In Connecticut, about half of all DCF cases end up with what is called a Safety Plan.
+In Connecticut, about half of all DCF cases end up with a Safety Plan.
 From the perspective of the DCF investigator, a Safety Plan is put in place so that a parent understands what should or should not be done to ensure a child’s safety.

 For example, a safety plan might dictate that a parent cannot drink or use drugs in the child’s presence, must complete a substance abuse course, or that children must live with a relative for a specified period while DCF completes its investigation.